Dragan-Manevski/Support-Vector-Machines-Iris_Flower/README.md

       - 5.2.1 Dealing with Missing values in Columns
       - 5.2.2 Dealing with Missing values in Rows
     - 5.3 Dealing with the Non-numerical features
-6. Train and Test the K-Nearest Neighbors model
+6. Train and Test the Support Vector Machines model
     - 6.1 Split the columns
     - 6.2 Split the data into Training dataset and Testing dataset
     - 6.3 Create the Support Vector Machines model